-- 2.26 The quality of the built environment affects the way in which people perceive and enjoy places and spaces.
+- 2.27 The quality of the built environment affects the way in which people perceive and enjoy places and spaces.
 Well designed, accessible and legible urban places and spaces will help promote and support greatly the creation of cohesive, pleasant and sustainable local communities.
 An environment and its surroundings, whether natural or built, will play a significant role in shaping the quality of life experienced by a population.
 Interesting and innovative buildings, quality streets, good relationships between new and existing development, the use of public art and soft and hard landscaping can all help to develop local identity, create places which people are proud of, and thereby, improve their quality of life and a sense of belonging.
-Accordingly, there is a need for greater emphasis on the use of buildings, streets, open spaces and landscaping the public realm and an understanding of how these elements relate to each other to create a unique 'sense of place' and identity.
-Indeed the public realm, comprising both 'physical' and 'social' elements, has a significant role to play in creating a quality environment, as it encapsulates the spaces and settings which facilitate and support social interaction and public life. - 2.27 Following the introduction of CIL, the intention is that the needs arising from new development in respect of this infrastructure type will be delivered using the following combination of CIL and \$106 agreements:
+Accordingly, there is a need for greater emphasis on the use of buildings, streets, open spaces and landscaping - the public realm - and an understanding of how these elements relate to each other to create a unique 'sense of place' and identity.
+Indeed the public realm, comprising both 'physical' and 'social' elements, has a significant role to play in creating a quality environment, as it encapsulates the spaces and settings which facilitate and support social interaction and public life. - Following the introduction of CIL, the intention is that the needs arising from new 2.28 development in respect of this infrastructure type will be delivered using the following combination of CIL and \$106 agreements:

-CIL S.106 Provision of or contribution towards public art for all major ✓ developments in the Southend Central Area (as defined in the Development Management DPD) Three Rivers Trail ✓ City beach Phase Two (Eastern Esplanade) ✓ Victoria Gateway Phase Two (London Road) ✓ Provision of Information Communication Technology (ICT), ✓ CCTV and street lighting on development sites and within the vicinity if required to mitigate the impact of a development Community facilities that contribute to the quality of the public ✓ realm that are required as a direct consequence of the development (e.g. public toilets) Contributions towards the conservation, restoration and ✓ enhancement of the historic environment and archaeological sites and monuments (including provision for public access and interpretation, and future management of historic assets where appropriate) where an impact is directly linked to a development site and requires mitigation
+CIL S.106 Provision of or contribution towards public art for all major \checkmark developments Three Rivers Trail \checkmark City beach Phase Two (Eastern Esplanade) \checkmark Victoria Gateway Phase Two (London Road) \checkmark Provision of Information Communication Technology (ICT), CCTV and \checkmark street lighting on development sites and within the vicinity if required to mitigate the impact of a development Community facilities that contribute to the quality of the public realm \checkmark that are required as a direct consequence of the development (e.g. public toilets) Contributions towards the conservation, restoration and enhancement \checkmark of the historic environment and archaeological sites and monuments (including provision for public access and interpretation, and future management of historic assets where appropriate) where an impact is directly linked to a development site and requires mitigation